Rs. 40000 - Rs. 55 lakh

 - Saving money: Paying off a loan early means that your money will no longer be diverted to the EMIs, leading to significant savings over time.
 The interest saved by pre-closing the loan can be substantial, depending on the loan amount and tenure.

 - Boosts morale: Successfully paying off a loan can provide a sense of relief and boost your morale.
-It can give you confidence in your ability to manage and eliminate debt, which can positively impact your financial behavior.
+It can give you confidence in your ability to manage and eliminate debt, which can positively impact your financial behaviour.

 Disadvantages of foreclosing a personal loan